brunodpoliveira/Fallout1DemoAI/README.md

 ## Acknowledgements
 - The Fallout franchise by Bethesda Softworks
 - OpenAI and theokanning for providing the GPT-3.5 Turbo API
-- Korge developers for the game engine
+- Korge developers for the game engine, and the Dungeon Starter Kit
 - GNUGRAF for providing critical feedback and support

 ## TODO
 - Add voice input for player interactions, allowing speech-to-text functionality.
+- Refine the Dialog Window input by including a virtual keyboard, and allowing the user to utilize the virtualcontroller to send the messages and close the dialog
 - Implement NPCs thinking out loud their next steps to make interactions more engaging.
+- Expose the director, summary, and next steps (exposed only in easy difficulty mode) texts to the end-user.
-- Prepare and conduct a presentation for version 1.
+- Prepare version 1 of the GNUGRAF presentation.
+- Upload a demo a website such as itch.io
 - Move API keys to gradle.properties to enhance security.
-- Add sprites and tiles from the RPG starter pack for better visual fidelity.
 - Develop a main, options, and pause menu for game navigation.
 - Create an inventory system for the player.
 - Add stats and inventory management to both NPC and player classes.